 The practice is done mostly sitting on a chair, but there are also postures done by standing, lying, or sitting on the floor and using a chair for support.
 Other modalities such as Iyengar Yoga, known for the use of props, have already been using chairs as a way to help students into Asanas for some time; the difference is that in such modalities a chair is just one of many props used and in Chair Yoga the practice is centered entirely around the use of the chair.

-The goal of Chair Yoga is to improve students’ health and wellness, being suitable to people from all ages, physical conditions and experience levels.
+The ultimate goal of Chair Yoga is to improve the practitioners’ health and wellness, being a modality suitable to people from all ages, physical conditions and experience levels.

-Considered a modified version of Hatha Yoga, Chair Yoga’s benefits are thought to be many:
+Considered a modified version of Hatha Yoga, Chair Yoga’s health benefits are thought to be many:

 - Increased strength, flexibility and balance;

 - Reduced stress and anxiety;

 - Reduced pain and stiffness;

 - Improved vitality and overall mobility and wellbeing.